hot-loader/react-dom/README.md

 Use it to obtain more 🔥 dev experience.

 # Differences from react
-There are just 4 lines changed, see `patch.js` for details
+There are just 4 changed lines, see `patch.js` for details

 # Using this module